 TRAVELING FOR A FEIS

 All dancers who have competed in their first feis are welcome to travel and participate in any feis around the country.
-Feisanna are help across the country almost every weekend of the year.
-An out of town feis is a great way for dancers to get more practice competing, and to move up in feis levels.
+Feisanna are held across the country almost every weekend of the year.
+An out-of-town feis is a great way for dancers to get more practice competing, and to move up in feis levels.

-Our families always have a great time traveling for feising.
+Our families always have a great time traveling to feisanna.
 Some of our favorite place to feis are Kansas City, Chicago, Little Rock, Memphis, Indianapolis, New Orleans and more!